Skip to main content

 That’s precisely what happens in America today.
 The political extremes are so loud that most believe our differences are irreconcilable.
 But this is not true.

-• According to Populace, both Democratic and Republican voters overwhelmingly agree on what the priorities of America should be, as they share nine out of the top 15 high-level aspirations for the future of America.
+• According to Populace, both Democratic and Republican voters overwhelmingly agree on what America’s priorities should be, as they share 9 of the top 15 high-level aspirations for the future of America.

 • Both conservatives and liberals place individual rights, high-quality health care, an unbiased criminal justice system, and safe communities among their top 10 national priorities.